PranjalKumar09/spring_projects/README.md

-Sure!
-Here's a refined and professional version of your **README.md** for your GitHub repository:

----

 # Spring Projects

 This repository contains multiple Spring-based projects showcasing different aspects of Java-based development.
 From CRUD applications to more complex systems like **eCommerce** and **Employee Management**, these projects demonstrate best practices in backend development, frontend integration, and security implementation.